-Dianthus There are several diseases that attack the foliage and stems, and flowers of dianthus.
-Bacterial leaf spot is caused by a species of Pseudomonas.
-Symptoms are somewhat circular sunken, brown lesions with a darker During periods of prolonged leaf wetness, bacterial oozing may be observed with a hand lens.
-This disease superficially resembles Dianthus Alternaria blight, caused by Alternaria dianthicola.
-Symptoms of Alternaria blight are small, purplish spots with brown centers on leaves and petioles.
+There are several diseases that attack the foliage and stems, and flowers of dianthus.
+Bacterial Leaf Spot is caused by a species of Symptoms are somewhat Pseudomonas. circular sunken, brown lesions with a darker During periods of prolonged leaf border. wetness, bacterial oozing may be observed with a hand lens.
+Avoid overhead irrigation.
+A copper fungicide may be used.
+This disease superficially resembles Dianthus Alternaria Blight, caused by Alternaria dianthicola.
+Symptoms of Alternaria Blight are small, purplish spots with brown centers on leaves and petioles.
 Small brown specks in the center of the lesions are the conidiophores and spores of the fungus.
 Badly infected leaves turn yellow.
 Petioles may be completely girdled by a lesion, causing all growth above the lesion to wilt and die.
-With both diseases, it is important to limit overhead irrigation, and increase air circulation.
-Copper fungicides are useful against Bacterial leaf spot.
-Fungicides such as Bayer Advanced Garden Disease Control for Roses, Flower, Shrubs, or Spectracide Immunox, or Fertilome Liquid Systemic Fungicide, or Ortho Max Garden Disease Control, or Fertilome Liquid Fungicide, or Green Light Fung-Away Fungicide or Green Light Systemic Fungicide may be used for Alternaria leaf blight.
-Dianthus Bacterial leaf spot-Pseudomonas spp.
+With both diseases, it is important to limit overhead irrigation, and increase air Copper fungicides are useful circulation. against Bacterial Leaf Spot.
+Fungicides such as Bio Advanced Garden Disease Control for Roses.
+Flower, Shrubs, or Spectracide Immunox, or Fertilome Liquid Systemic Fungicide, or Ortho Max Garden Disease Control, or Fertilome Liquid Fungicide, or Green Light Fung-Away Fungicide or Green Light Systemic Fungicide may be used for Alternaria Leaf Blight.